 Iron Problems

 I find that low iron leads to poor T4 to T3 conversion which is a common problem for hypothyroid people in particular because of lower stomach acid and chronic inflammation.
 Heavy periods that can come with hypothyroidism in women can cause iron deficiency.
-The solution is adding ironblank.
+The solution is adding iron.
 I always run comprehensive iron lab testing before recommending iron supplements and retest over the course of supplementation to avoid iron overload.
 I advise my patients to take iron supplements including multivitamins with iron 3 to 4 hours apart from thyroid medication.

 Type of T3 or NDT